EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 }
 ```

 `bin_path` indicates to HotPocket the location of the Linux application binary to be executed.
-Since we have generated a NodeJs application using HotPocket developer kit, it indicates the NodeJs install location within the HotPocket nodejs docker image.
+Since we have generated a NodeJs application using HotPocket developer kit, it indicates the NodeJs install location within the HotPocket NodeJs docker image.

 `bin_args` specifies any arguments (space separated) to be passed to the application binary.
-In this case we are passing the final compiled script of our javascript application into nodejs.
+In this case we are passing the final compiled script of our javascript application into NodeJs.

 ## Run the smart contract